-Interest expense, net increased \$6.0 million during the year ended September 30, 2022 compared to the prior year.
-This increase was primarily due to higher outstanding principal amounts of debt and a higher weighted-average interest rate compared to the prior year, partially offset by increased net hedging gains (compared to losses in the prior year period) of \$3.8 million recognized on interest rate swaps.
-The weighted-average interest rate on our total outstanding debt increased to 6.2% for the year ended September 30, 2022 from 5.3% for the year ended September 30, 2021, driven by the issuance of our 7.00% Senior Notes during the second quarter of fiscal 2022.
+Interest expense, net increased \$17.7 million during the year ended September 30, 2023 compared to the prior year.
+This increase was primarily due to higher average outstanding principal amounts of debt, primarily resulting from the Spin-off, and a higher weighted-average interest rate compared to the prior year.
+The weighted-average interest rate on our total outstanding debt increased to 7.2% for the year ended September 30, 2023 from 6.2% for the year ended September 30, 2022, primarily driven by the issuance of our 7.00% Senior Notes during the second quarter of fiscal 2022.
+See Note 13 within "Notes to Consolidated Financial Statements" for additional information on our debt.